Financial-Times/o-buttons/README.md

 ### Disabled

 Styles for disabled states are included in `o-buttons` however the use of disabled buttons is not recommended.
-Firstly disabled buttons pose accessibility issues including being difficult to see.
+Firstly, disabled buttons pose accessibility issues including being difficult to see.
 Although disabled buttons with low contrast are allowed according to [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/#abstract), blind or visually impaired users may miss vital context.
-Secondly disabled buttons may be frustrating for the user if they are unsure why the button is disabled.
+Secondly, disabled buttons may be frustrating for the user if they are unsure why the button is disabled.

 Hampus Sethfors explains the issues with disabled buttons in more detail in an [axesslab.com article](https://axesslab.com/disabled-buttons-suck/) and suggests alternative design approaches for common uses of disabled buttons.